ANU-HPC/dagster/Benchmarks/Pentomino/README.txt

 The benchmark utility program - Benchmarks/Pentomino/pentominos.py - contains a number of execution modes that generate, decompose, solve and display pentomino problems.

-simply executing the pentomino utility program will display some of these options:
+simply executing the pentomino utility program will display some of these commands:

 $ python pentominos.py
 > ----------------------------